gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that the [ivy schema](http://ant.apache.org/ivy/schemas/ivy.xsd) demands that any extra info elements be added after any child elements of 'info' that are defined in the schema (e.g. description or ivyauthor).
 This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements before any extra 'info' elements that may have been added.

+### Task visibility is exposed in Tooling API (i)

+Tasks and selectors accessible from the Tooling API now expose information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html) as the `public` property.

 ### Cancellation support in Tooling API (i)